Rick-Phoenix/sketch/docs/src/cli_docs.md

 * `-p`, `--preset <PRESET>` — The package preset to use
 * `--update-root-tsconfig` — Whether the tsconfig file at the workspace root should receive a reference to the new package
 * `--no-vitest` — Does not set up vitest for this package
-* `--oxlint` — Sets up an oxlint config file for this package
+* `--oxlint` — If an oxlint config is not defined or enabled, this will generate one with the default values
 * `-i`, `--install` — Installs the dependencies with the chosen package manager
 * `--app` — Marks the package as an application (only relevant for default tsconfigs)
 * `--library` — Marks the package as a library (only relevant for default tsconfigs)